ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 Another big challenge with the dataset is that the address is a long string, which means that it is difficult to collect information such as city and country due to the different formats which are written.
 This problem was solved by grabbing the city and country of the hotel using Geopy.

 ## Data Cleaning
-As in any NLP project, the data cleaning is the most important step.
+As in any NLP project, data cleaning is the most important step.
 We need to make sense of the information we have and create features for the models only with the information that matters.
 A few cleaning steps that I took were:
 - Remove any punctuation, stop words, and numbers
 - Fix the spelling using TextBlob
 - Lemmatization